stratum/stratum/stratum/hal/bin/bcm/standalone/README.md

 ```

 ### SDKLT
 SDKLT requires two Kernel modules to be installed for Packet IO and interfacing with the ASIC.
-We provide prebuilt binaries for Kernel 4.14.49 in the Stratum [package](https://github.com/stratum/stratum/releases) and the SDKLT [tarball](https://github.com/opennetworkinglab/SDKLT/releases).
+We provide prebuilt binaries for Kernel 4.14.49 in the `stratum_bcm_package.tar.gz` package and the SDKLT [tarball](https://github.com/opennetworkinglab/SDKLT/releases).
 Install them before running stratum:

 ```bash
 tar xf stratum_bcm_package.tar.gz